starofrainnight/pytoshell/docs/batch.rst

 * print()

- Only support basic syntax : print("a string with %s" % variant)
+ Only support basic syntax within only one argument : print("a string with %s" % variant)

 * len()